Skip to main content

 The last step is to delete a feature branch for the application:

-1. Navigate to the Components section.
+1. Navigate to the Projects section.

 3. Delete the branch from the Branches tab: